Portugal Explorer: Porto to Algarve - 8 Days

 Aveiro/Lisbon

-Say goodbye to Porto and head south to Aveiro where you’ll have some free time – your bags will be stored in Aveiro train station while you explore the city.
+Take a train to Lisbon today, stopping in Aveiro where you’ll have free time to explore (your bags will be stored at the station).
 Built on the Rio de Aveiro lagoon and connected via canals, the brightly painted Moliceiro boats here resemble Venetian gondolas and were once used to harvest seaweed.
-Maybe dig into some grilled seafood or traditional eel stew for lunch, then head back to the station to board an early afternoon train to Lisbon.
-Upon arrival, you might like to freshen up and find a spot for dinner and drinks to get a feel for Portugal's capital.
+Maybe try some grilled seafood or traditional eel stew for lunch before heading back to the station to board an early afternoon train to Lisbon.
+On arrival, you might like to freshen up, then find a spot for dinner and drinks to get a feel for Portugal's capital.

 Day 4